Brighter Communities Worldwide

 Code Of Practice

 Yes.
-FoL are signatories to Comhlámh’s Code of Good Practice for volunteer sending agencies.
+BCW are signatories to Comhlámh’s Code of Good Practice for volunteer sending agencies.

 Yes.
 Volunteers receive a copy of Comhlamh’s Volunteer Charter.

 In Country Support